Reading Time: 4 minutes

 Methods of payment have evolved over time.
 Some people still pay by cash or check, but you could also accept:

-You’ll need a payment processor that supports the types of payments you accept.
-This should also integrate with your point of sale system, which will let you easily keep track of your payments.
+When on the best processor for your small business specifically, you’ll need to pick one that supports the types of payments you aim to accept.
+It should also be able to integrate with your point of sale system, which will let you easily keep track of your payments.

-When choosing a payment processor, one of the first things to look at are the processing fees, including any hidden fees.
-You won’t be able to avoid them altogether, but you can minimize the amount.
+When choosing a payment processor, one of the first things to look at is their processing fees, including any that could be hidden.
+You won’t be able to avoid them altogether, but it’s well worth the effort to minimize them.

-You should expect standard transaction fees, often 2-3%, but how much you pay beyond that depends on the pricing model.
+You should expect standard transaction fees when assessing the multiple candidates for the best processor for a small business, often 2-3%, but how much you pay beyond that depends on the pricing model.
 You’ll find options for a few models:

 Note that qualified fees are the lowest, but they often only apply for certain cards that are physically swiped in a store or terminal.

 The fees don’t end there, though.
-You should also look for any fees related to equipment, missing monthly quotas, early termination penalties, or anything listed as “additional fees.”
+You should also look for any fees related to equipment, missing monthly quotas, early termination penalties, or anything else listed as “additional fees.”
 You want to make sure you’re aware of everything before you make a commitment.
+Even the best payment processing companies can come with a host of fees!

 You can also consider looking at ways of easing the burden of those fees.
 Consider options like surcharges, cash discounts, and convenience fees to balance out all those processing fees.

-Another consideration is online payment methods for small business you’ll be using.
+Another consideration when looking for the best processor for small businesses is the type of online payment methods for small business you’ll be using.

 Additionally, if you support credit card payments, you could also explore allowing contactless payment, or transfers from an ACH system.